bamf2048/bamf2048.github.io/_posts/2015-3-6-sdl_mame_tut.md

 ![Mame Menu](http://i.imgur.com/aYGcg5D.png)

-This is the very rom selection menu.
+This is the very featureless rom selection menu.
 Use the arrow keys and press enter to load a rom.

 ![Game Info](http://i.imgur.com/AMEyCLY.png)